notZipZen/abilitywarsinminecraft/README.md

 Step 7:

-Get an Orb Of Origin from the creative menu and change your origin to any of the ability wars ones
+Get an Orb Of Origin from the creative menu and change your origin to any of the Ability Wars Origins.